-2021 ANNUAL CASH INCENTIVE AWARDS
+2022 ANNUAL CASH INCENTIVE AWARDS

-Philosophy Pay for Performance.
-Establish appropriate shortterm performance goals that the Compensation Committee believes will drive our future growth and profitability.

-Reward Achievement.
-Reward achievement of short-term performance goals.

-Target Amount Considerations Bonus targets were expressed as a percentage of base salary.
+Target Amount Considerations Award Design Considerations Bonus targets were expressed as a percentage of base salary.
 Factors used to determine target amounts included: role, scope of responsibilities, internal equity and competitive market data.

-Award Design Considerations

-Amount earned was determined by reference to achievement against the Company's 2021 key short-term, strategic corporate goals and (for individuals at VP level and below) individual performance goals.
+Amount earned was determined by reference to achievement against the Company's 2022 key short-term, strategic corporate goals and (for individuals at VP level and below) individual performance goals.

-2021 ANNUAL CASH INCENTIVE AWARDS

-Philosophy

-Align the interests of executives with those of our stockholders.

-Bonus payout tied to company performance consistent with 2021 objectives and initiatives.

-Attract and Retain Executives:

-Remain competitive with our peer companies, which generally offer an annual incentive opportunity as a standard element of compensation.
-Target Amount Considerations

-Award Design Considerations

 No minimum guaranteed payout.
 Payment of cash bonuses were subject to attaining 50% threshold performance of the weighted combination of the corporate performance goals overall.
 A maximum, capped payout is set at 125%.
 For our CEO and our President, bonuses were approved by the board at the recommendation of the Compensation Committee.
 For other NEOs, bonuses were approved by the Compensation Committee.
+Bonus targets were expressed as a percentage of base salary.
+Factors used to determine target amounts included: role, scope of responsibilities,

-2021 Bonus Opportunities
+2022 Bonus Opportunities

-In February 2021, based on the recommendation of the Compensation Committee, the board approved the 2021 Corporate Bonus Plan ("Bonus Plan") and certain corporate performance goals applicable for 2021.
+In February 2022, based on the recommendation of the Compensation Committee, the board approved the 2022 Corporate Bonus Plan ("Bonus Plan") and certain corporate performance goals applicable for 2022.
 The corporate performance goals were established by the Compensation Committee, based on its assessment of the Company's business environment, competitive position, and performance.

-The Bonus Plan provided our executives with the opportunity to earn an annual cash bonus that was paid based on the achievement of pre-determined performance goals.
+The Bonus Plan provided our executives with the opportunity to earn an annual cash bonus that was paid based on the achievement of predetermined performance goals.
 Under the Bonus Plan, bonus targets were expressed as a percentage of base salary, with executives potentially earning a bonus based on actual achievement versus the corporate performance goals and (for Mr. Vasquez) individual performance goals.
 For our NEOs (other than Mr. Vasquez), the achievement of corporate goals was weighted at 100%.
 For executives at the Vice President level or below (which includes Mr. Vasquez), the achievement of corporate goals was weighted at 75% and the achievement of individual performance goals was weighted at 25%.
-The table below sets forth the 2021 targets and weighting under the Bonus Plan for each member of our management team.
+The table below sets forth the 2022 targets and weighting under the Bonus Plan for each member of our management team.
 These bonus targets are reviewed annually by the Compensation Committee and adjusted if deemed appropriate by the Compensation Committee.
-The 2021 targets remained unchanged from 2020.
+The 2022 targets remained unchanged from 2021.

-Function - Level 2021 Target Corporate Individual
+Function - Level 2022 Target Corporate Individual

 CEO (Jay M. Short, Ph.D.)
 60% 100% 0%

-President (Scott Smith), Chief Strategy & IP (Carolyn

-Anderson Short) 50% 100% 0%
+President (Scott Smith) 50% 100% 0%

 C-Level (Richard A. Waldron, Eric Sievers, M.D.)
 40% 100% 0%

 SVP 35% 100% 0%

 VP (Christian Vasquez) 30% 75% 25%

-The 2021 corporate performance goals consisted of certain clinical development milestones (55% weight), research and development goals (25% weight), and strategic objectives (20% weight), as described in greater detail below.
+The 2022 corporate performance goals consisted of certain clinical development milestones (55% weight), research and development goals (25% weight), and strategic objectives (20% weight), as described in greater detail below.
 The amount of annual bonus earned depended on whether the Company achieved the performance level for the applicable corporate performance goal.
 Each of the performance goals was measured independently of the other.
 Payment of cash bonuses was subject to attaining 50% threshold performance of the weighted combination of the corporate performance goals overall.
 Actual payouts could range from 50% to 125% of target, based on performance.

-The 2021 target annual bonus amount for each NEO was set at a percentage of the executive's annual base salary as set forth in the table below:
+The 2022 target annual bonus amount for each NEO was set at a percentage of the executive's annual base salary as set forth in the table below:

 Executive Bonus Opportunity (as a % of base salary)

 Jay M. Short, Ph.D.
 60%

 Scott Smith 50%

 Richard A. Waldron 40%

 Eric Sievers, M.D.
 40%

 Christian Vasquez 30%

-Carolyn Anderson Short 50%

-2021 Corporate Goals
+2022 Corporate Goals